redFrik/udk17-Digital_Harmony/udk170706/README.md

 now let us add a texture coming from the built-in webcamera.

-* select the sphere (or whatever objects your distort script above is attached to)
+* select the sphere (or whatever objects your deform script above is attached to)
 * click 'Add Component' in the inspector and then 'New Script'
 * give the script a name (here 'webcam') and make sure language is JavaScript
 * doubleclick the script symbol and paste in the code here below